simonmichael/hledger_site/src/time-to-money.md

 ## Timeclock files

-You can't write P directives here, so include the timeclock file(s) within a parent journal file, as below.
+You can't write P directives here, so include the timeclock file(s) within a parent journal file.
+See below.

 ## Timedot files